Scientific Name

 Though the large variety of species within the Opuntia genus means different types of Prickly Pears may need slightly different care.
 All are desert cacti that need lots of sun, light, and very little water.
 If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.

 These cacti will grow just fine in a garden, but they can also be grown in pots.
-To repot, ensure the soil is dry, remove the pot and knock away the old soil.
+To repot, ensure the soil is dry, remove the pot, and knock away the old soil.
 After treating any cuts with fungicide, place the cactus in a new pot and backfill it with potting soil.
-As with a new cutting, do not water a newly repotting Prickly Pear for a brief period to avoid rotting its roots.
+As with a new cutting, ensure not to water a newly repotting Prickly Pear briefly to avoid rotting its roots.

 See more at How to Grow and Care for Opuntia.